JacquesWhite/MapReduce/.docs/infra.md

 <!--  -->
 - [x] **Set up a Google Cloud Project:** Create a project in the Google Cloud Console.
 - [x] **Enable APIs:** Enable the Compute Engine, Cloud Storage, and Pub/Sub APIs (if we choose to use it).
-- [ ] **Configure Netwirking:** open ports and write bash program to run by master to run things on workers.
+- [ ] **Configure Networking:** open ports and write bash program to run by master to run things on workers.
 - [ ] **Write the Code:**
     - [x] Loading Map and Reduce functions from plugins.
     - [ ] GCS interaction for reading/writing data.
     - [ ] Task assignment and tracking logic in the Master.
-    - [ ] Task execution logic in the Workers.
+    - [x] Task execution logic in the Workers.
-    - [ ] Communication between the Master and Workers using RPC.
+    - [x] Communication between the Master and Workers using RPC.
     - [ ] Error handling (also part of previous tasks).
     - [ ] Task management (either in-memory or using Pub/Sub).
     - [x] Simple Map and Reduce functions for testing ([mit](https://github.com/zhou-yuhan/MIT-6.824-Distributed-Systems/tree/0c95023d5c36e08880c049d5fbb41c60d34e4299/labs/src/mrapps))